-- lease is expired and/or renting is on a month to month basis - currently living, whether temporarily or permanently, in another person's residence
+- lease is expired and/or renting is on a month to month basis - currently domiciled, whether temporarily or permanently, in another person's City of Trussville residence

 Contact the Board of Education Student Services Department for the Residency Affidavit form or with questions regarding this procedure.
-The Residency Affidavit is not provided online.
+The Residency Affidavit is provided by appointment only with the Student Services department.
+The enrolling parent/legal custodian or guardian must provide the following domicile items at the affidavit appointment: